ResearchComputing/Documentation/Job-Tools.md

 $ squeue --user=<your_rc-username> --long
 ```

-The squeue also allows users to pull up information on an estimated start time by appending the `--start` flag to our command.
+The squeue also allows users to pull up information on an estimated start time when we append the `--start` flag to our command.
 This will add Slurm's estimated start time of each job to our output information.
-(Note: the start time presented can be fairly inaccurate because of jobs ending sooner or later than expected)
+(Note: the start time presented can be fairly inaccurate)

 ```bash
 $ squeue --user=<your_rc-userame> --start